Japanese embassy hostage crisis: Beginning of the siege

+The immediate panic led the security detail outside the residence to launch tear gas, and a shootout began between both parties.
+One of the rebels asked the ambassador to identify himself, which he did.
+Aoki was then given a loudspeaker to ask for a ceasefire, partially instructed by a member due to his poor Spanish.
+The hostages were then taken inside into the already crowded building.
+Soon after, Michael Minning, representative of the International Committee of the Red Cross (ICRC) in Peru, identified himself, asking to speak with the MRTA's representative.
+Minning spoke to Cerpa, explaining that the number of hostages would be an issue, and suggested that he let the women, elderly and ill leave, also offering to be a mediator between the group and the government.
+After deliberating with three other members, he accepted, with the selected hostages leaving at midnight.
+Also included in the group was José Buendía, a justice of the Supreme Court, due to the insistence of his wife.
+With the group gone, 381 men remained in the building, and the rebels turned more violent in their treatment of the hostages, demanding that nobody move.

-The surprise ambush and seizure of the Japanese ambassador's residence was the highest profile operation of the Túpac Amaru Revolutionary Movement (MRTA) in its 15-year history.
+The surprise ambush and seizure of the Japanese ambassador's residence was the highest profile operation of the group in its 15-year history.
 The attack propelled Peru in general, and the MRTA in particular, into the world spotlight for the duration of the crisis.
-Guests reported that the guerrillas blasted a hole in the garden wall of the ambassador's residence at around 8:20pm the night of 17 December.

 The Japanese ambassador's residence had been fortified by the Japanese government.
 It was surrounded by a 12-foot wall, and had grates on all windows, bullet-proof glass in many windows, and doors built to withstand the impact of a grenade; therefore it was easily defendable from within.

-News of the MRTA assault caused the Lima Stock Exchange to close three hours early, as domestic stocks plummeted.
+News of the assault caused the Lima Stock Exchange to close three hours early, as domestic stocks plummeted.
 One newspaper political columnist commented, "It is a setback of at least four years.
 We've returned to being a country subject to terror."
 The news came during a period of low popularity for President Fujimori (down to 40% from a 1996 high of 75%), who had until then been credited with restoring peace to the country after terrorist activity largely ceased through the country during his first presidential term.

 The Clínica Italiana, a clinic located on the same block of the residence, was closed due to the hostage crisis and never re-opened, being ultimately demolished in 2013.